OfflineIMAP/imapfw/README.md

 # Status

 imapfw is still **WORK IN PROGRESS**.
-Running imapfw should not hurt but all the features are not yet implemented since this is still early stage of development.
+Running imapfw should not hurt but all the features are not yet implemented since this is early stage of development.

 Last WIP is in the `next` branch.